Kaiqgs/Algos-n-Code/FiniteAutomata/README.md

 A  windows forms .NET implementation of a Finite State Machine and Finite State Automata, used to recognize patterns within data.

-## Getting Started
+### Prerequisites

 All the variable names and comments were written in Portuguese.

-### Prerequisites

 The software is built for windows, although it can be ported to MAC OS.

 ### Installing